Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Color Coding Gain

 Then, we have

 which implies that

 for some constant $c$.
-The identity in Eqn.~\eqref{eq:Stirling} is due to \textit{Stirling's approximation formula}~\cite{Dutka91}.
-Therefore, as $M$ or $N$ goes to infinity, the color coding gain defined in Eqn.~\eqref{eq:gain-definition} has a natural lower bound given by
+The equality in Eqn.~\eqref{eq:Stirling} is due to \textit{Stirling's approximation formula}~\cite{Dutka91}.
+Therefore, as $M_i$ goes to infinity, for each $i$, the color coding gain defined in Eqn.~\eqref{eq:gain-definition} has a natural lower bound given by

 Now, we shall derive the color coding gain by means of the product multiset code.
-By Proposition~\ref{prop:minimal}, $K_{M,N}(m,n) \leq K_M(m)K_N(n)$, which implies by Eqn.~\eqref{eq:gain-definition} that
+By Proposition~\ref{prop:minimal}, $K_{\M}(\m) \leq \prod_{i=1}^{n}K_{M_i}(m_i)$, which implies by Eqn.~\eqref{eq:gain-definition} that